-Internship is a course designed to provide students with opportunities to gain work experience in real world situations, to practice critical thinking, to solve real problems, to develop design and innovation skills.
-By interacting with professionals on real problems and commercial devices, systems or software, the student learns how to tackle real world tasks, manage his/her duties, identify objectives, respect constraints, explore new ideas, investigate practical issues, design new elements (device, systems, software) and make some decisions.
-Prerequisites: LNG-173 and YR3 or 70 earned crhrs
+Internship is a course designed to provide students with opportunities to gain work experience in a real world environment, to practice critical thinking, to solve real problems, and to develop design and innovation skills.
+By interacting with professionals on real problems and commercial devices, systems or software, the student learns how to tackle real world tasks, manage his/her duties, identify objectives, respect constraints, explore new ideas, investigate practical issues, design new elements (device, system, software) and make some decisions.
+Prerequisites: College YR 4 and Min.
+GPA 2.0

-This project provides the students with opportunities to demonstrate the learning they acquired, to apply critical thinking, to further develop their design skills, and to innovate.
+This project provides the students with the opportunity to use the learning they acquired to: apply critical thinking, further develop their design skills, and innovate.
 The students are expected to complete literature survey; develop a project plan; analyze requirements and acquire the necessary material and steps for their intended project.
 Graduation Projects in industrial environment with the co-supervision by an industrial expert are encouraged.
-Prerequisite: College Level YR 4 or 100 earned crhrs
+Prerequisite: College Level YR 4 or 100 earned Cr.H